To cultivate and celebrate women's ambition by connecting members to industry leaders, professional development resources, and career opportunities.

 But, we have more work to do.
 TWN was created to empower and inspire women, while recognizing key barriers women often encounter when entering and advancing in the workforce.
-Our mission is even more critical now than ever: to arm women with the skills they need to achieve professional success.
-The ultimate objective of the Network is to provide collegiate women with an accessible network of contacts to secure internships and jobs.
-We are a community of "unapologetically ambitious" women, and we will continue to celebrate the desire to achieve, to prepare the next generation of leaders.
+Our mission is more critical now than ever: to arm women with the skills they need to achieve professional success.
+TWN is a community of "unapologetically ambitious" women, and we will continue to support our members' ambitions as the next generation of leaders.

-Jamie Vinick is the founder and President of The Women's Network.
+Jamie Vinick is the Founder and CEO of The Women's Network.
 While a sophomore at Syracuse University, Jamie identified a gap in the way that women network, pursue opportunities for professional advancement, and support one another.
 Determined to fill this gap with a safe and supportive community for women to connect authentically and grow professionally, Jamie founded The Women's Network.
-The network has grown rapidly, from one chapter at Syracuse University to a presence now on more than 140 college campuses across 39 states.
+The network has grown rapidly, from one chapter at Syracuse University to a presence now on more than 120 college campuses across 39 states.
 Jamie's community-based approach, in which women support and uplift one another in a non-competitive environment that encourages ambition and confidence, represents the core of TWN's mission.
 Over the last few years, she has built and led a community of intelligent, determined, supportive women who share similar interests, goals, and aspirations.
-Prior to her role as President of TWN, Jamie worked at Synchrony Financial, WTS International, and Extell Management in New York City, gaining experience in supply management, real estate development and recruitment.
+Prior to her role as CEO of TWN, Jamie worked at Synchrony Financial, WTS International, and Extell Management in New York City, gaining experience in supply management, real estate development, and recruitment.
 Jamie is a graduate of the Martin J. Whitman School of Management at Syracuse University, with degrees in Finance and Marketing.
 In her spare time, Jamie enjoys traveling, reading, and gluten-free dining!

-Our core values reflect a commitment to our members and community, display of integrity and authenticity in all that we do, collaboration among our members and partners, and a pledge to enhance women’s skills in order to support their advancement in the workplace.
-These values guide our efforts to successfully revolutionize networking as we know it.
+Our core values reflect our commitment to our community, a display of integrity and authenticity in everything we do, collaboration among our members and partners, and a pledge to build members' skills to support their professional and personal aspirations.

 We hold ourselves accountable to the highest standards of honesty and integrity in all of our actions.